Stamford Park, Tameside: Landmarks

 The park contains two Grade II listed features; the first is Stocks which are inscribed "John Wood Constable 1730", made of stone they were formerly located outside Ashton-under-Lyne workhouse and were given by Isaac Watts Boulton J.P.
 The second is a stone cross inscribed with "Erected by Thos.
 Walker, John Knight, Robert Lees, Constables 1793".

 Facilities

 The park contains floral and shrub beds, a grassed area used for games, picnics and other informal activities, "The Dingle" woodland area, a children's play area, a water fountain, bowling greens, a multi-use games area for football, basketball, cricket and other sports.
 A Parkrun takes place in the grounds every Saturday morning.
-There is a conservatory and an aviary.
-During the summer months the boating lake is in use and there is a land train and trampolines.
+There is was a conservatory that was demolished in 2025 and an aviary.
+During the summer months the boating lake is in use and there is a land train.